Italian translation Fieldset, Legend e Screen Reader by Roberto Castaldo.

 benefit of the additional information provided through the use of these

-text will be announced to users
+elements.
+In fact no legend text will be announced to users

 unless they first enable an option to announce such information.
 Even